joshnuss/micro-svelte-compiler/README.md

   // mount DOM nodes
   c.mount()

-  // later you can update props: c.update({name: "Elon Musk"})
+  // you can update props anytime: c.update({name: "Elon Musk"})

-  // and unmount works too
-  c.detach()
+  // and cleanup the dom when it's no longer needed c.detach()
 </script>
 ```